dereknguyenio/microsoft-fabric-in-a-day/Instructions/Labs/03b-medallion-lakehouse-updated.md

     ```sql
     SELECT YEAR(OrderDate) AS Year
         , CAST (SUM(Quantity * (UnitPrice + Tax)) AS DECIMAL(12, 2)) AS TotalSales
-    FROM sales_silver
+    FROM sales_bronze
     GROUP BY YEAR(OrderDate)
     ORDER BY YEAR(OrderDate)
     ```

-    This query calculates the total sales for each year in the sales_silver table.
+    This query calculates the total sales for each year in the sales_bronze table.
 Your results should look like this:

     ![Screenshot of the results of a SQL query in a lakehouse.](./Images/total-sales-sql.png)